Lamis-Mohamed/AzureCloud_Disaster_Recovery/README.md

 The test failover process should start.

 You should see a replicated copy of the windows server and run it, copy the public IP address and test it from your browser.

-Make a clear documentation of this with clear explanations and attach screenshots of each step.

-Please use a word document for this and screenshots inserted as pictures.

-As always save your work with your name and women techsters email.

-All the best.